 46) Are the sides of RTA cabinets finished?

 Yes, all sides of our RTA cabinets are finished to match the drawers, doors, and face frames.

 As you consider kitchen cabinet choices for your clients, you might be drawn to cabinets that arrive fully assembled because they’ll save you assembly time.
 This time saving comes as a cost, one that can be substantial.

 First, you’ll pay more for the cabinets.

 Cabinet Corp’s RTA kitchen cabinets are carefully flat-packed for zero movement within each package.
-When you order RTA cabinets online, they are often shipped out the next day for delivery right to your client’s home within 4 to 6 days.
+When you order RTA cabinets online, they are often shipped out the next day for delivery right to your client’s home within 5-7 days.
 This fast turnaround gives you the ability to transform your client’s kitchen in a week!